medcomdk/MedCom-FHIR-Communication/docs/assets/documents/050_Governance-for-MedCom-FHIR-Messages.md

 Unless otherwise stated, the following criteria apply to elements marked as “Must Support” in MedCom's Implementation Guides:

-Labeling an element MustSupport means that implementations that produce or consume resources **SHALL** provide "support" for the element in some meaningful way.
+Labeling an element MustSupport means that implementations that produce or consume resources **SHALL** provide "support" for the element in some meaningful way, and is therefore a part of a standard.
 Because the base FHIR specification is intended to be independent of any particular implementation context, no elements are flagged as mustSupport=true as part of the base specification.
 This flag is intended for use in profiles that have a defined implementation context.

 <br>

 #### 5.1 MustSupport Rules

-In MedCom FHIR Messaging MustSupport requires that a system
+In MedCom FHIR Messaging MustSupport requires that a system provides "support" for the element in some meaningful way.
+A meaningful way depends on the type of information, which will be expressed for each standard.

-Systems supporting the profile **MUST NOT** ignore the field.

 **For technical profiles**